-- Be sure to used peat-based, well-drained potting soil.
+- Be sure to use peat-based, well-drained potting soil.

 Taking Care Of Your Ornamental Sweet Potato Plants In Containers

-Follow these steps to planting and raising these hardy, cheerful specimens successfully in containers.
+Follow these steps to plant and raise these hardy, cheerful specimens successfully in containers.
 Here are some organic sweet potato vine care tips:

 - Choose a generously sized planting container with holes in the bottom.
 A clay container will have better air circulation for the roots than a plastic container.

 - Plants in containers outdoors may dry out more quickly than those in pots indoors or those planted in the ground.
 Be sure to check your container plants daily by poking your finger into the top inch of the soil.
-If it feels dry, you need to water.
-Generally speaking, a deep watering once or twice a week should suffice for outdoor container plants.
+If it feels dry, you need to water it.
+Generally speaking, deep watering once or twice a week should suffice for outdoor container plants.

 - Prune regularly and enthusiastically to remove dead and dry leaves and to encourage healthy growth.

 It’s smart to keep on top of pruning for both indoor and outdoor container plants because doing so will encourage your plants to grow in a bushier and more attractive form.